-- Farnesene is popularly known as the compound responsible for generating the characteristic smell of green apple skin.
+- Farnesene is the compound responsible for generating the characteristic smell of green apple skin.

 - The main isomers of farnesene are α-Farnesene and β-farnesene